Joshua-W-Adams/esmodules-boilerplate/README.md

-# module-boilerplate
+# esmodules-boilerplate
-A standardised template for making code modules
+A template for creating modules in accordance with the es modules design pattern